Mexico Family Travel

 Graciela Iturbide’s story of using photography to overcome tragedy will certainly inspire budding photographers.
 But the images of contemporary Mexican culture will also give kids a glimpse into what life is like in Mexico.

-By the time kids reach high school age (age fourteen to eighteen), the books they read tend to be the same books that adults read.
 The two books featured in this part of the list aren't technically kids books about Mexico, but they do focus on providing high school and young adult readers historical context into Mexico.

 The Hummingbird’s Daughter is a historical novel by Luis Alberto Urrea.
 It tells the story of Teresita, the 16-year-old illegitimate daughter of a wealthy and powerful Mexican rancher.